Continuous Plankton Recorder: Sampling and analysis

 The CPR is a torpedo-shaped plankton sampling instrument designed to be towed from merchant ships, or ships of opportunity, on their normal sailings.
-As of December 31, 2020, the Survey had towed a total of 7,063,622 nmi by 278 ships since the survey's inception.
-In March 2021 the Survey was awarded a Guinness World Record for the 'Greatest Distance Sampled by a Marine Survey' equivalent to 326 circumnavigations of the world – over the course of its almost-90-year history.
+As of December 31, 2020, the Survey had been towed a total of 7,063,622 nmi by 278 ships since the survey's inception.
+In March 2021 the Survey was awarded a Guinness World Record for the 'Greatest Distance Sampled by a Marine Survey' equivalent to 326 circumnavigations of the world – over the course of its almost 90 year history.

 The greatest distance sampled in a single year was 140,208 nmi, logged in 2014.

-CPR's have been towed in all oceans of the world, the Mediterranean, Baltic and North Seas and in freshwater lakes.
+CPRs have been towed in all oceans of the world, the Mediterranean, Baltic and North Seas and in freshwater lakes.
 However, CPR sampling primarily focuses on the northwest European shelf and the Northeast and Northwest Atlantic, with these regions undergoing monthly sampling; regular sampling is also now carried out in the North Pacific.
 Additionally, sister CPR surveys, not conducted by the MBA but using similar methodology, are operated from the United States, Australia, India, Cyprus, Brazil, South Africa, France and Japan, as part of the Global Alliance of Continuous Plankton Recorder Surveys.

 The CPR is towed at a depth of approximately 10 metres.
 Water passes through the CPR and plankton are filtered onto a slow-moving band of silk (270 micrometre mesh size) and covered by a second silk.
 The silks and plankton are then spooled into a storage tank containing formalin.
 On return to the laboratory, the silk is removed from the mechanism and divided into samples representing 10 nmi of tow.

 CPR samples are analysed in two ways.
 Firstly, the Phytoplankton Colour Index (PCI) is determined for each sample.
 The colour of the silk is evaluated against a standard colour chart and given a 'green-ness' value based on the visual discoloration of the CPR silk produced by green chlorophyll pigments; the PCI is a semi-quantitative estimate of phytoplankton biomass.
 In this way the PCI takes into account the chloroplasts of broken cells and small phytoplankton which cannot be counted during the microscopic analysis stage.
 After determination of the PCI, microscopic analysis is undertaken for each sample, and individual phytoplankton and zooplankton taxa are identified and counted.
 Nearly 800 phyto- and zooplankton taxa have been identified on CPR samples since 1948.